oleg-alexandrov/StereoPipeline/docs/stereodefault.rst

     the cost function.
 Increasing this value will constrain the adjustments to be smaller.

+piecewise-adjustment-terrain-weight (*float*) (default = 1.0)
+    Increasing this weight will keep the resulting terrain closer to the the one without adjustments.

 num-matches-for-piecewise-adjustment (*integer*) (default = 90000)
     How many matches among images to create based on the disparity for the purpose of solving for jitter using piecewise adjustment.

+piecewise-adjustment-num-iterations (*integer*) (default = 1000)
+    Set the maximum number of iterations when computing piecewise adjustments.

-    These last two options are used internally.
+    The two options below are used internally.

 compute-piecewise-adjustments-only (default = false)
     Compute the piecewise adjustments as part of jitter correction, and